 Djerba’s version of the dish was a simple pan-seared trout rubbed with a coriander spice blend and blanketed with a rich beurre blanc sauce flavoured with lemon and cilantro, while Lisa’s recipe replaces the delicate trout with meatier salmon filets and tops it off with a bright tangy yogurt-tahini sauce.

 One is rich and buttery, and the other is fresh and light, but once you get past those initial differences, there’s still a common element that unites both dishes – namely that irresistible dichotomy of grassy coriander seed and green cilantro leaves.

 As usual, I did make a few changes along the way.
 The biggest change was in the cooking method – it was simply too hot and muggy to turn on the oven when I made the dish last weekend, so I decided to cook my salmon on a cedar plank in the barbecue instead.

 Planking is a fantastic technique for preparing fish on the grill… the cedar imbues the salmon with a subtle woodsy flavour as it cooks and protects the fish from the heat of the grill, leaving the filets beautifully flaky, moist and ever-so-faintly smoky.
 Plus you can basically serve up the fish right from the plank, which makes for a really impressive presentation if you’ve got company.

-The salmon came out beautifully moist with a sweet and smoky flavour from the marinade that was enhanced by the planking, and paired perfectly with the cool, tangy yogurt sauce that we spooned overtop.
+The salmon came out of the barbecue beautifully moist with a sweet and smoky flavour from the marinade that was enhanced by the planking, which paired perfectly with the cool, tangy yogurt sauce that we spooned overtop.

 We ended up serving it up with a bright yellow tumeric-scented Israeli couscous and slices of fresh cucumber, which made for a perfect summertime supper on a stiflingly hot day.
 Considering we’re trying to eat more fish these days, I’d say this one is definitely a keeper.
 Thanks, Lisa!